The SpongeBob SquarePants Movie (video game): Home console versions

 Juan Castro of IGN, who reviewed the home console versions, stated that "The SpongeBob SquarePants Movie delivers an entertaining (and oftentimes challenging) mix of platform and driving sequences.
 Controls feel responsive and the camera rarely hinders your view of the action.
 And the humor of the show practically seeps out of every clamshell and bed of kelp you cross".
 The PS2 version was noted by Play magazine as "a full blown AAA platformer".

-GameZone's Louis Bedigian, who reviewed the Xbox version, felt that the game did not take advantage of the system's graphical capabilities, and wrote, "The cut scenes are more like storyboards than movie sequences.
+GameZones Louis Bedigian, who reviewed the Xbox version, felt that the game did not take advantage of the system's graphical capabilities, and wrote, "The cut scenes are more like storyboards than movie sequences.
 You don't get to see too many clips from the film, just stills taken from specific scenes.
 Why would they do this when all other movie-based games use real-time sequences, if not actual clips from the film? […] This could come as a disappointment to players expecting to re-live the movie's magic through a game.
 During the gameplay, you'll be entertained by amusing dialogue, but the still picture movie sequences are a bore."
 Bedigian concluded that young children would enjoy the game, except for "the frustration" of its driving levels due to its controls, which he wrote, "aren't very accurate, causing a lot of unnecessary screw ups during that part of the game."

 Anise Hollingshead of GameZone praised the GameCube version for its graphics and music, but noted that "there probably could be more" sound effects for "a better experience."
 Hollingshead, who felt that the game was not as fun as SpongeBob SquarePants: Battle for Bikini Bottom, also noted that the game's platform-based levels were not as fun as its racing levels, "Maybe because they're dark and dimly lit for the most part, or because they feel small and contained."
 Hollingshead wrote that the game was probably better for older players because of "the slight difficulty in some of the jumping sequences, and the long races".

 The game shipped 2 million units.